Tensor generators on schemes and stacks: Global generation of sheaves and quasi-affiness

-In this section we show that for a quasicompact and quasiseparated algebraic stack $X$ with affine stabilizer groups, the condition that every quasicoherent sheaf is globally generated implies that $X$ is a quasiaffine scheme.
-This is well-known if $X$ is a separated scheme (\cite[5.1.2]{egaII}).
+In this section we show that for a quasi-compact and quasi-separated algebraic stack $X$ with affine stabilizer groups, the condition that every quasi-coherent sheaf is globally generated implies that $X$ is a quasi-affine scheme.
+This is well-known if $X$ is a quasi-compact and quasi-separated scheme (\cite[1.7.16]{egaIV_1}).

-\begin{prop} A quasicompact and quasiseparated morphism of algebraic stacks $f \colon X \to Y$ is quasiaffine if and only if the following conditions are satisfied: \begin{enumerate} \item $\shO_X$ is universally $f$-generating. \item $f$ has affine relative stabilizer groups at geometric points, i.e. the geometric fibers of the relative inertia \(I_f \to X\) are affine (equiv. quasiaffine).
-This holds for instance, if $f$ has quasiaffine diagonal (e.g. if $\Delta_f$ is quasifinite). \end{enumerate} \end{prop} \begin{proof} The conditions are necessary by Proposition \ref{PROP:permanence}.\ref{PROP:permanence:IT:quaff} so let us verify the sufficiency.
+\begin{prop} A quasi-compact and quasi-separated morphism of algebraic stacks $f \colon X \to Y$ is quasi-affine if and only if the following conditions are satisfied: \begin{enumerate} \item $\shO_X$ is universally $f$-generating. \item $f$ has affine relative stabilizer groups at geometric points, i.e.~the geometric fibers of the relative inertia \(I_f \to X\) are affine (equiv.~quasi-affine).
+This holds for instance, if $f$ has quasi-affine diagonal (e.g. if $\Delta_f$ is quasi-finite and separated). \end{enumerate} \end{prop} \begin{proof} The conditions are necessary by Proposition \ref{PROP:permanence}.\ref{PROP:permanence:IT:quaff} so let us verify the sufficiency.
 Both assumptions \ref{PROP:quaff=genOX+affinestabilizers:IT:1} and \ref{PROP:quaff=genOX+affinestabilizers:IT:2} are stable under base change, and the assertion is local over $Y$.
-Therefore, we may assume that $Y=\Spec(A)$ is affine and that $X$ is quasicompact and quasiseparated, by replacing $Y$ with an appropriate smooth covering.
+Therefore, we may assume that $Y=\Spec(A)$ is affine and that $X$ is quasi-compact and quasi-separated, by replacing $Y$ with an appropriate smooth covering.

 First, we show that $X$ is representable.
 For that, it suffices to show that $f$ has representable geometric fibers.
 Therefore, we may assume that $Y$ is the spectrum of an algebraically closed field, by applying base change with a given point.
 Now, we have to show that for every point $x \colon \Spec k \to X$, the stabilizer group $G_x$ is trivial, which is an affine (algebraic) group scheme by assumption on $I_f$.
+Let $\xi \in |X|$ be the point induced by $x$.
+If $x' \colon \Spec k' \to X$ denotes another representative, then $G_{x'}$ and $G_x$ are isomorphic over some common field extension.
+Thus, if $G_{x'}$ is trivial, then so is $G_x$ by $\fpqc$-descent, showing that it suffices to find some representative of $\xi$ with trivial stabilizer group.